micromata/Baumeister/README.md

 The plugin does a direct text replacement, so the value given to it must include actual quotes inside of the string.
 You can use alternating quotes, like `"'My value'"`, or  use `JSON.stringify('My value')`.

-This is very useful to change behaviour between development and production build.
+This is very useful to change the behavior between development and production build.
 For example adapting the URL prefix to an API.
-This is why we have predefined the constant `PRODUCTION`.
+This is why we have predefined the constant `PRODUCTION` in `baumeister.json`.

 You may take a look at the official [webpack DefinePlugin docs](https://webpack.js.org/plugins/define-plugin/).

 ### Automatically load modules instead of requiring / importing them

-The `ProvidePlugin` section is an object where the value equals to the module name and the key represents the property name of the window object the module gets mapped to.
+The `ProvidePlugin` section is an object where the value equals the module name and the key represents the property name of the window object the module gets mapped to.
 See the official [webpack ProvidePlugin docs](https://webpack.js.org/plugins/define-plugin/) for further information.

 ## Build Workflow and npm scripts